Sharps Container Disposal

 3) Irrigate eye contamination with saline, sterile irrigants, or clean water.

-4) Report the needlestick or cut to a supervisor.
+4) Report the injury to a supervisor.

 5) Seek immediate medical treatment.